 - I know my limitations, so if a book takes more than a month to finish, so be it.

-- September: Angles of Attack by Marko Kloos
+- April: Points of Impact by Marko Kloos

-- July: Lines of Departure by Marko Kloos
+- April: Fields of Fire by Marko Kloos